Writing

 Don’t tell, but show.
 Use vivid and sensory language to make a picture in the reader’s mind of how you feel or what you are describing.
 Show your characters’ actions, facial expressions, and responses to make people feel something and pull them into your story.

 The beginning of your Writing a Fiction Book should grab readers’ attention and make them want to keep reading.
 Make an interesting opening by asking a question, showing a conflict, or introducing an interesting figure.
-Set the tone for your story with a strong first line.
-Urban Book Publishers can provide valuable insights and strategies to help you capture reader attention.
+Set the tone for your story with a strong first line. book publishers in new york city can provide valuable insights and strategies to help you capture reader attention.

 In the rising action, problems worsen, the stakes increase, and the tension builds.
 Put in challenges, problems, and issues that force your main character to move toward their goals.
 Keep readers interested by building up the tension and making the story more interesting.